Hotmoka/hotmoka/tutorial/Takamaka.md

 storage objects are added to the array*.
 Their size is fixed and decided at time of construction.
-Although we consider `StorageArray<T>` as storage replacement for Java arrays, it must be stated that the complexity of accessing their elements if logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
+Although we consider `StorageArray<T>` as storage replacement for Java arrays, it must be stated that the complexity of accessing their elements is logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
 Nevertheless, logarithmic complexity is much better than the linear complexity for accessing elements of a `StorageList<T>` that, however, has the advantage